-The HOPWA Program expended a total of \$1,551,874 during the year for eligible program activities and administration.
+The HOPWA Program submitted vouchers totaling \$1,257,401 during the year for eligible program activities and administration.

 The state HOPWA program serves all areas of South Carolina with the exception of Columbia, Charleston, Greenville and Pickens County, which each receive HOPWA funding directly from HUD.
 The state program has sponsors in all other areas of the state.
 These HOPWA project sponsors, and the counties and activities they serve, are listed on the following page.